buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/branching-strategy.md

 For example:
 `feature/4-dmr-setup-cd` is for is feature branch for issue [DMR: Setup CD](https://github.com/buerokratt/DMR/issues/4)

+After successful merge into main branch the used branch should be deleted.
 # TL;DR
 * Short living feature branches
 * Feature branch goes back to `main` branch after it passes the CI pipeline and code review.